JonathanMEdwards/subtext10/doc/language.md

 Formulas executely strictly left-to-right, which can violate the rules of arithmetic precedence.
 For example the formula `1 + 2 * 3` is equal to 6, not 7 as we have been taught.
 This becoes clearer if we use parentheses: `1 +(2) *(3)`.
 For that reason the UI will always fill in parentheses in program calls, but fade them out when they contains a single value, so that they still resemble the familiar parentheses-free infix notation, but hopefully still look different enough to break the expectations of arithmetic precedence.
 We retain the parentheses-free syntax because that is the expectation of this document’s audience of experienced programmers.

-### `do` structures
+### `do` blocks
-Formulas are used when an item is formatted as a line, but when we format it as an outline the formula is revealed as a `do` structure.
+Formulas are used when an item is formatted as a line, but when we format it as an outline the formula is revealed as a `do` block.
 For example,
 ```
 y = x + 1 * 2
 // is equivalent to